librariesio/documentation/index.md

 * Discovery: _Helping developers make faster, more informed decisions about the software that they use._
 * Maintainability: _Helping maintainers understand more about the software they depend upon and the consumers of their software._
-* Sustainability: _Supporting undervalued software by highlighting shortfalls in contribution and funneling support to them._
+* Sustainability: _Supporting undervalued software by providing a scalable and sustainable revenue for maintainers_

+Libraries.io is the place that we attempt to solve the discovery problem for users, we solve the other two at our parent company [Tidelift](https://tidelift.com).
 If you'd like to know why we think this is the right approach then check out [our strategy](/strategy.md).

+### Who are Tidelift?
+In October 2016 Libraries.io maintainers Andrew Nesbitt and Benjamin Nickolls decided to join a new company focussed on building a sustainable future for open source software.
+Tidelift launched to the public in February 2017 and continue to support Libraries.io as part of their core philosophy and strategy.

 ## Who is Libraries.io For?

 Libraries.io currently caters for the needs of three groups:

-* Google: is hungry for your linked datas so she can serve you up search traffic
+* Google: is hungry for your linked datas so she can serve you up search traffic.
 * Searcher: is a developer with a problem, she is looking for something to help solve it.
-* Maintainer: has a project that is used within and/or incorporates open dependencies.
-She needs to ensure her project(s) are working as expected for users.
 * Extender: has her own ideas.
 She wants access to the raw data so that she can mash up her own service and offer it to the world.

-These groups have been expanded into [personas](/personas.md) for contributors to reference.
+These groups have been expanded into [personas](/personas.md) for contributors to reference in their work.

 ## How Does Libraries.io Work?
 Libraries.io collects data about software and the frameworks, plugins and tools they depend upon which we collectively call libraries.

 Everything in Libraries.io begins with [package managers](/packagemanagers.md), on a regular basis background tasks find new or updated libraries from each of those packages managers.
 Each library is stored as a project alongside any data we can gleam from the package manager.
 If the package manager provides a link to a hosted revision control service like GitHub then Libraries.io fetches yet more data from there.

 Using the data collected we then calculate the [SourceRank](/overview#sourcerank), this value is used to index the project in search results.
-Next we highlight any issues regarding updates, deprecated versions, yanked or deleted libraries, license incompatibilities etc. to maintainers who depend on a given library.
-Finally we highlight undervalued and under-supported libraries, guiding maintainers toward projects that they could contribute to that would have a direct benefit on their own work.
+Next we highlight any issues regarding updates, deprecated versions, yanked or deleted libraries, license incompatibilities etc.

 If you'd like an overview of the project, including a description of each of the repositories in the Libraries.io organisation and how they work together then check out our [overview](/overview.md).